 The fund has two aims:

-- To provide a combination of capital growth and income to deliver a return that is higher than the global stockmarket over any five-year period; and
+- to provide a combination of capital growth and income to deliver a return that is higher than that of the global equities market over any five-year period;

 Investment policy and strategy